Welcome to WolfStone Ranch!

 And is it important to you to live “in community” with other good people who care deeply about the same things that you care so deeply about?
 (Sort of like being involved in a church community?)
 Or perhaps you’ve considered living in an “intentional community” or something like a “monastery”?
 (Something that’s not at all possible at WolfStone Ranch now, but is in my Vision for a new location in the future...)

-Therefore, this website, for now, will be my “Manifesto” … and I invite you to read it all to see if maybe we belong in community together.
-But realize that, once a few of us have found each other and started to build our WolfStone Ranch Community, the website won’t need to be so much about me and the origins of the WolfStone Ranch Vision!
+But here and now, this Home Page and the Vision Pages will be my “Manifesto” ...and if you like what you read here, then I invite you to read my whole website to see if maybe we belong in community together.
+Realize however that, once a few of us have found each other and started to build our WolfStone Ranch Community, the website won’t need to be so much about me and the origins of the WolfStone Ranch Vision!

 Okay!
 Without further ado, here it is…